pradnyadeva/etch-a-sketch/README.md

 If you have any questions or want to connect with me, you can reach me via the contact information provided in my GitHub profile.

-Thank you for your interest in the Etch-A-Sketch project from The Odin Projec
+Thank you for your interest in the Etch-A-Sketch project from The Odin Project